oauthstuff/draft-oauth-par/main.md

   Host: as.example.com
 ```

-Such a request could instead be pushed directly to the authorization server by the client as follows (extra line breaks for display purposes only):
+Such a request could instead be pushed directly to the authorization server by the client as follows with a `POST` request to the pushed authorization request endpoint (extra line breaks for display purposes only):

 ```
   POST /as/par HTTP/1.1